sourcegraph/about/handbook/engineering/security/infrastructure/playbooks.md

 ### Debugging logging

 If no pubsubbeat logs are are being sent to Elastic `logging/helm/pubsubbeat/charts/pubsubbeat/templates/deployment.yaml` to run with arguments ` args: ["-c", "/usr/local/bin/pubsubbeat -c /etc/configmap/pubsubbeat.yml -e -d \"*\"]`.
 This enables debug logging.
 Then, search through the output logs for `connection` `error`, and other things that might indicate why the logs aren't reaching Elastic.
+Also check to see that Elastic disk usage is below ~80% in at least two different nodes.
+If it's not, scale Elastic immediately.